JIeCoRyI3/tg-news-creator/README.md

      http://localhost:3001/api/filters
 ```

-Attachments are uploaded as part of the multipart request using the `attachments` field.
+Upload files first using the `/api/vector-stores` endpoint which creates a vector store.
+Pass the returned `vector_store_id` when creating the filter.
 When creation succeeds the API returns the filter id which can later be used to evaluate posts via `/api/filters/<id>/evaluate`.

 Additional knowledge can be added later using `/api/filters/<id>/files`: